RawEnchilada/TerminalAgent/README.md

-# Assistant Shell Interface (ASI)
+# Terminal Agent

-The **Assistant Shell Interface (ASI)** is a very small, locally hosted AI assistant that allows users to perform system tasks by interacting with their computer's shell through a natural language interface.
+The **Terminal Agent** is a very small, locally hosted AI assistant that allows users to perform system tasks by interacting with their computer's shell through a natural language interface.
 It leverages tools and shell commands to complete tasks efficiently while ensuring safety and user control.

 ## Features